Develop the skill of hedge-laying on this course organised by the Chilterns Conservation Board.

 For this course you will need strong footwear, plenty of warm clothes, waterproofs, gloves (optional), a packed lunch and a drink.

 What we provide

 All tools and equipment necessary for the course will be provided and the instructor will run through how each tool should be used during the course.
 Gloves and goggles are also provided.
 Parking and a toilet will be available on or near to the work site.

 Course fee: £89.
 In addition, we offer a Group Discount price of £75 per person when booking 5 or more places.

 To Book: please contact Neil Jackson at the Chilterns Conservation Board to book your place, using the contact details below.
 Payment can be made by cheque or online via Paypal in our Shop.

-Learn some valuable new skills this January.
-The Chilterns Conservation Board is running courses on winter tree identification, woodland archaeology, charcoal burning and ancient woodland flora.
+Learn some valuable new skills this Spring.
+The Chilterns Conservation Board is running courses on charcoal burning, ancient woodland flora and managing ancient woodland for ground flora.
 Spend time in the beautiful Chilterns with subject experts to master traditional skills or gain new knowledge.